This post may contain affiliate links.Please read our disclosure policy.

 • In the bowl of a stand mixer fitted with the dough hook combine the instant yeast, sugar, and half of the lukewarm water.
 Let sit for 5-10 minutes until foamy (if using active dry yeast, let sit for 15 minutes).

-• Add remaining water, honey, salt, cubed butter, and 4 cups flour to the bowl.
+• Add the remaining water, honey, salt, cubed butter, and 4 cups of flour to the bowl.
 Knead at low speed until the dough comes together and is soft but not sticky.
-Add a few more tablespoons flour if necessary.
-Continue to knead for 6-9 minutes until the dough pulls away from the sides of the bowl and is soft and smooth.
+Add a few more tablespoons of the remaining flour if necessary.
+Continue to knead for 6–9 minutes until the dough pulls away from the sides of the bowl and is soft and smooth.

 • Transfer the dough to a lightly greased bowl and make sure that it is completely coated.
-Cover with plastic wrap and let rise in a warm and draft-free place for about 45 minutes or until doubled in size.
+Cover with plastic wrap and let rise in a warm and draft-free place for about 45 minutes, or until doubled in size.

 • Lightly flour your work surface and turn out the dough onto it.
 Divide it into two equally sized portions.
-Use your fingers to gently pat each half into an 8×12 inch rectangle while pressing it all over to remove any air pockets.
+Use your fingers to gently pat each half into a 8×12 inch rectangle while pressing it all over to remove any air pockets.
 Starting at the short end, roll up the rectangle into a tight roll and pinch the seams to seal.
 Tuck the ends of the roll slightly under the roll to create some tension on the surface and place each loaf into a greased 8×4 inch loaf pan tucked ends and seam side down.
 Cover with a greased piece of plastic wrap and let rise for about 45 minutes in a warm and draft-free place until doubled in size.

 • Preheat oven to 390 degrees F and adjust oven rack to lower-middle position.